marcoherzog/migrate-roundcube/README.md

 # migrate-roundcube for Plesk

 Plesk migrator currently does not migrate address books of roundcube users.
+This script aims to solve this issue by
-* This script aims to solve this issue by adding missing contacts.
+* adding missing contacts,
-* It will add missing contactgroups,
+* add missing contactgroups,
 * match contacts with groups
-* and update the identities table with the users' signatures.
+* and update the identities table (e.g. with the users' signatures).

 ## Usage
 * After Plesk migration create a dumb of `roundcubemail` database from the original Plesk and save it as `roundcubemail.sql`.
 * On the new Plesk: login with ssh and place the `migrate_roundcube.php` and  `roundcubemail.sql` in the same folder.
-* replace the `username` and `password` of the db user with your credentials.
+* Replace the `username` and `password` of the db user with your credentials.
 Around line 50-60 within `setCredentials()`.
-* run script with `php migrate_roundcube.php`.
+* Run script with `php migrate_roundcube.php`.

 ## FAQ
 ### Howto get the password for db user `admin`?